mudpedal/cgk-tetherj/README.md

 # About
 Ethereum Connector In Java.
-Please see (https://github.com/cegeka/tether/wiki "wiki") for more information.
+Please see [wiki](https://github.com/cegeka/tether/wiki) for more information.

 ##### Build prerequisites
 jdk8